Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: Counting -quartic fields

 \subsubsection{\texorpdfstring{Averaging over $K$}{}}

 We now evaluate the innermost sum in \eqref{Sumfieldflip}.
 Note that setting $f=g=1$ yields the innermost sum in \eqref{sumnoflip}.
 Let $\chi_{K'}$ denote the Kronecker character of $K'$.
-As $P_K(u)$ is a polynomial of degree $2g_{K'}$, we have that
+As $P_K(u)$ is a polynomial of degree $2g_{K'}$, we find using \eqref{Pkdef}, that

 Moreover, from the Euler product expansion, we have for $\abs{u} < q^{-1}$ that

 so that

 Splitting into cases depending on whether $P$ is inert or split in $K'$ shows that the above equals